 - 10 On leaving that place, Jesus went into the district of Judea on the other side of the Jordan.
 Crowds gathered about him again; - 2 and again, as usual, he began teaching them.
-Presently some Pharisees came up and, to test him, asked, "Has a husband the right to divorce his wife?" - 3 "What direction did Moses give you?" replied Jesus.
-"Moses," - 4 they said, "permitted a man to draw up in writing a notice of separation and divorce his wife." - 5 "It was owing to the hardness of your hearts," said Jesus, - 6 "that Moses gave you this direction; but, at the beginning of the - 7 Creation, 'God made them male and female.'
-'For this reason a - 8 man will leave his father and mother, and the man and his wife - 9 will become one;' so that they are no longer two, but one.
-What God himself, then, has yoked together no one must separate." - 10 When they were indoors, the disciples asked him again about - 11 this, and he said, "Anyone who divorces his wife and marries - another woman is guilty of adultery against his wife; and, if the woman divorces her husband and marries another man, she is guilty of adultery." - Some of the people were bringing little children to Jesus, for him to touch them; but the disciples rebuked those who had - brought them.
-When, however, Jesus saw this, he was indignant.
-"Let the little children come to me," he said, "do not hinder them; - for it is to the childlike that the kingdom of God belongs.
-I tell you, unless a person receives the kingdom of God like a child, - they will not enter it at all."
-Then he embraced the children, and, placing his hands on them, gave them his blessing. - As Jesus was resuming his journey, a man came running up to him, and threw himself on his knees before him.
-"Good teacher," he asked, "what must I do to gain eternal life?" - 18 "Why do you call me good?" answered Jesus.
-"No one is good - but God.
-You know the commandments 'Do not kill.
+Presently some Pharisees came up and, to test him, asked, 'Has a husband the right to divorce his wife?' - 3 'What direction did Moses give you?' replied Jesus.
+'Moses,' - 4 they said, 'permitted a man to draw up in writing a notice of separation and divorce his wife.' - 5 'It was owing to the hardness of your hearts,' said Jesus, 'that - 6 Moses gave you this direction; but, at the beginning of the Cre- - 7 ation, "God made them male and female."
+"For this reason a - 8 man will leave his father and mother, and the man and his wife - 9 will become one;" so that they are no longer two, but one.
+What God himself, then, has yoked together no one must separate.' - 10 When they were indoors, the disciples asked him again about - 11 this, and he said, 'Anyone who divorces his wife and marries - 12 another woman is guilty of adultery against his wife; and, if the woman divorces her husband and marries another man, she is guilty of adultery.' - 13 Some of the people were bringing little children to Jesus, for him to touch them; but the disciples rebuked those who had - brought them.
+When, however, Jesus saw this, he was indignant.'Let the little children come to me,' he said, 'do not hinder them;' - for it is to the childlike that the kingdom of God belongs.
+I tell you, unless a person receives the kingdom of God like a child, - 16 they will not enter it at all.'
+Then he embraced the children, and, placing his hands on them, gave them his blessing. - 17 As Jesus was resuming his journey, a man came running up to him, and threw himself on his knees before him.
+'Good teacher,' he asked, 'what must I do to gain eternal life?' - 18 'Why do you call me good?' answered Jesus.
+'No one is good - 19 but God.
+You know the commandments "Do not kill.
 Do not commit adultery.
 Do not steal.
 Do not say what is false about others.
 Do not cheat.
-Honor your father and your mother."
+Honour your father and your mother."